SuperOffice/vscode-crmscript/README.md

     * Download/update CRMScripts from the remote tenant into a local project.
 Command "Cirrus: Download scripts to the current folder".
 NB: Your local changes may be overwritten.
     * Editing the meta-information and script source code
     * Create new scripts inside the local project
+    * Delete a script
     * Upload scripts into the tenant.
 Command "Cirrus: Upload all in the current folder".
+    * Execute the Script opened in the current editor.
+Command "Cirrus: Execute the current script".
+Results will be shown in OUTPUT->CRMSCript
 - CRMScript editor
     * Syntax highlighting
     * Auto-completion of variables with candidate functions